In this article

 Example answer #2: Showing your passion for their product and your relevant experience

-"Not only is Stripe a leader in the payments industry, you're driving forward product design.
-I've been a Stripe user for the last five years and I've seen how much it has evolved.
-My ten years of experience as a product designer at other software companies like Webflow, GitLab, and Canva mean I understand how to design for a global audience at scale."
+Not only is Stripe a leader in the payments industry, but you're also driving forward product design.
+I've been a Stripe user for the last five years, and seeing how much the product has evolved over that time is incredible.
+My ten years of experience as a product designer at other software companies like Webflow, GitLab, and Canva mean I understand how to design for a global audience at scale.

 Example answer #3: Drawing a personal connection with the company mission

-"Canva's reputation is stellar.
-A few former colleagues of mine work here, and I've seen how much Canva's core values of being a force for good, empowering others, pursuing excellence, being a good human, making complex things simple, and setting crazy big goals bleeds into everything you do.
-I helped grow VEED.IO's social media channels by 45% while I worked there and despite the scale difference, I believe I could contribute significantly to Canva's growth as well."
+Canva's reputation is stellar.
+A few of my former colleagues work here, and I've seen how much of Canva's core values bleed into everything you do: being a force for good, empowering others, pursuing excellence, being a good human, making complex things simple, and setting crazy big goals all align with my values.
+I helped grow VEED's social media channels by 45% while I worked there, and despite the scale difference, I believe I could contribute significantly to Canva's growth.

 Example answer #4: Emphasizing what attracted you to the role

 I love that MainStreet's mission is to help every entrepreneur push the world forward.
 I previously co-founded a startup and ran the product management function, so I know firsthand how much startups and founders have helped shape the economic landscape for the better.
 I know my skills leading product at Keeper Tax and shaping their roadmap based on customer feedback will help.

 Why it works: The candidate has done their research and has a good sense of what the company stands for and the work they'll be doing.
 With this response, the candidate has outlined what drew them to the role and how they can add value based on previous experience.

 Example answer #5: Tying your career goals to the position